Locanda delle Fate

 Get Out of London

 London?
 I remember them; Liverpudlian second-division punks, featuring a pre-Culture Club Jon Moss and managed by Simon Napier-Bell, of all people.
-They put out a rather lacklustre 12" on MCA in '77, including their take on The Easybeats' Friday On My Mind, apparently following up with an album the following year, by which time I'd clearly lost interest.
-They split before the album's release, but fast-forward over thirty years and a new lineup appears, led by original members one-time BBC comedy writer vocalist Miles "Riff Regan" Tredinnick and bassist Steve Voice, releasing the authentically skronky Reboot in 2012.
-It's actually not a bad effort within its 'still second division' limitations, sounding like it could've been their later-in-'78 follow-up, shifting between punkier material (Minute Man, Like It Never Happened, Celebrity Crash) and a more powerpop sound (Animal Attraction, Every Dog, with a chord sequence straight out of Eddie & the Hot Rods' eternal Do Anything You Wanna Do).
+They put out a rather lacklustre 12" on MCA in '77, including their take on The Easybeats' Friday On My Mind, apparently following up with an album the following year, by which time I'd lost interest.
+They split before the album's release, but fast-forward over thirty years and a new lineup appears, led by two original members, one-time BBC comedy writer vocalist Miles "Riff Regan" Tredinnick and bassist Steve Voice, releasing the authentically skronky Reboot in 2012.
+It's not a bad effort within its 'still second division' limitations, sounding like it could've been their later-in-'78 follow-up, shifting between punkier material (Minute Man, Like It Never Happened, Celebrity Crash) and a more powerpop sound (Animal Attraction, Every Dog, the latter featuring a chord sequence straight out of Eddie & the Hot Rods' eternal Do Anything You Wanna Do).